 It seems that each year, a new way to communicate in the digital world becomes available.
-Last month we took a look at all the different social media platforms and discussed how to find the right platform for your business.
+We’ve looked at all the different social media platforms and discussed how to find the right platform for your business.
 But digital communication goes beyond social media and looks at the content you create for your website and eNewsletter as well.

 Most business owners that we talk to understand the value, but they simply don’t have the time to maintain a consistent digital communication strategy.
-So today we are going to look at the importance of this endeavor, and offer a solution for those who have trouble finding the time to communicate in the digital world.
+So today we are going to look at its importance, and offer a solution for those who have trouble finding the time to communicate in the digital world.

 Why Should You Communicate?

-We start with the why because if you don’t connect with the reason or purpose behind a recommendation, you’re unlikely to engage in the practice, and we believe communication is one of your most important practices.
+We start with the “why” because if you don’t connect with the reason or purpose behind a recommendation, you’re unlikely to engage in the practice – and we believe communication is one of your most important practices.
 Communication is ultimately what connects you to leads and what keeps you connected to current clients.
-As you begin to communicate, it’s important to realize the shift in consumers’ decision making process.
+As you begin to communicate, it’s important to recognize how that shifts consumers’ decision-making processes.

-In 2018, the ROBO Economy published a report stating that “82% of smartphone users consult their phones on purchases they are about to make in-store and 45% read reviews before making a purchase.”*
+In 2018, Bazaarvoice published a report entitled “The ROBO Economy” (Research Online, Buy Offline) stating that “82% of smartphone users consult their phones on purchases they are about to make in-store and 45% read reviews before making a purchase.”*

 - Adds value to the service you provide